Microsoft SQL server settings

 • Instance Name: Enter the instance name and port number.

-• Authentication: Select any of the following authentication types:
+• Authentication: Select any of the following authentication types based on the database connection:

 • SQL Authentication: Enter the Username and Password.